-Reading Messages From the Message Center
+Reading from the Message Center

-- 1 From the main menu, select Messages > Text Inbox. - 2 Select the message you want to read. -or-

-Press the number of the message you want to read.

-3 If the message fills more than one screen, scroll to read it.

-Tip: Scrolling through one message lets you set the next message.

-4 To save the message, press ⊙ under Ok. -or-To reply to the message, press ⊙ under Reply.-or-
+- 1 From the main menu, select Messages > Text Inbox. - 2 Select the message you want to read. -or-Press the number of the message you want to read. - 3 If the message fills more than one screen, scroll to read it. - Tip: Scrolling through one message lets you view the next message. - 4 To save the message, press ⊙ under Ok. -or-To reply to the message, press ⊙ under Reply. -orstoring the sender's number in Contacts, press $^{\circ}$.

-To see all other choices, including forwarding and deleting the message, calling the sender, or storing the sender's number in Contacts, press .
+To see all other choices, including forwarding and deleting the message, calling the sender, or